wokas36/GraphSNN/README.md

 		[2] NELL for semi-supervised entity classification

 	* The experimental results show that our method consistently outperforms all state-of-the-art methods on all benchmark datasets.
-	* We consider the four popular message-passing GNNs: Graph Convolutional Networks (GCN), Graph Attention Networks (GAT), Graph Isomorphism Network (GIN), and GraphSAGE.
+	* We consider the four popular message-passing GNNs: GCN, GAT, GIN, and GraphSAGE.

 ### Evaluation on large graph classification (OGB graph dataset)

 	* Files description
-		* ogbg_mol.ipynb - GraphSNN evaluation on OGB graph dataset (ipython notebook version)
+		* ogbg_mol.ipynb - GraphSNN evaluation on OGB graph dataset
 		* conv.py - GraphSNN convolution along the graph structure
 		* gnn.py - GraphSNN pooling function to generate whole-graph embeddings

-	* For large graph classification tasks, we use five large graph datasets from Open Graph Benchmark (OGB), including four molecular graph datasets (ogbg-molhiv, ogbg-moltox21, ogbg-moltoxcast and ogb-molpcba) and one protein-protein association network (ogbg-ppa). we also consider a variant, denoted as GraphSNN+VN, which performs the message passing over augmented graphs with virtual nodes in GraphSNN.
+	* For large graph classification tasks, we use five large graph datasets from Open Graph Benchmark (OGB), including four molecular graph datasets (ogbg-molhiv, ogbg-moltox21, ogbg-moltoxcast and ogb-molpcba) and one protein-protein association network (ogbg-ppa).
+	We also consider a variant, denoted as GraphSNN+VN, which performs the message passing over augmented graphs with virtual nodes in GraphSNN.

 ### Evaluation on small graph classification

 	* Files description
-		* graphsn_graph_classification.ipynb - GraphSNN cross validation (ipython notebook version)
+		* graphsn_graph_classification.ipynb - GraphSNN cross validation
 		* graph_data.py - Data preprocessing and loading the data
 		* data_reader.py - Read the txt files containing all data of the dataset
 		* models.py - GNN model with multiple GraphSNN layers for constructing the readout function
 		* layers.py - GraphSNN layer

 	* We evaluate our model on standard stratified splits and random splits.
 We use eight benchmark datasets grouped in two categories.
-You can find all datasets for graph classification in data folder [path: Graph_Classification/data/].
 		(1) 6 from bioinformatics datasets - MUTAG, PTC-MR, COX2, BZR, PROTEINS, and D&D
 		(2) 2 from social network datasets - IMDB-B and RDT-M5K